-UK or United Kingdom means the United Kingdom of Great Britain and Northern Ireland.
+UK means the United Kingdom of Great Britain and Northern Ireland.

-UK AIF has the meaning set out in the FCA Glossary.
+UK AIF as defined in the FCA Glossary.

 UK AIFM means an AIFM established in the UK and with a permission under Part 4A of the Act to carry on the regulated activity of managing an AIF.